jennifer-remus-i8-psRx69lc-unsplash.jpg

 Martha Conroy is a spiritual director and retreat leader who enjoys working with individuals who seek to deepen their relationship with God.
 She has been involved in Ignatian Maine since its inception and has served as a director for the Retreat in Everyday Life.
 Martha is involved in Mepkin Abbey programs, including the 6-week Ignatian Retreat and Zip Code Contemplation.
 She is a guest director at Eastern Point Retreat House.
 In addition, she provides spiritual direction to individuals, both in person and on line.
 She currently assists with executive formation for CHRISTUS Health System in Dallas TX.Martha’s previous roles have been as teacher, Diocesan Director of Liturgy, financial analyst at UNUM and director of Ministry Formation for Trinity Health.
 Her education includes an MA in Liturgy from Notre Dame, and training in spiritual direction from Boston College and at the Jesuit Center in Guelph, Ontario.
 She is a member of St. John Paul II Parish and is a volunteer with the Dempsey Center.

 Katherine Crosson served as the Ignatian Volunteer Corps Portland Regional Director from June 2019 – September 2022.
 IVC is a national organization founded twenty-eight years ago by two Jesuit priests which invites individuals aged 50+ to use their professional and lifetime experience in direct and indirect service to the poor and disadvantaged while deepening their faith.
 In 2012, upon retirement from the US Department of Health and Human Services (National Cancer Institute and the Agency for Healthcare Research and Quality) Kathy joined the IVC Metro DC/Maryland Region and worked directly with asylum seekers before moving to Cape Elizabeth with her husband in the fall of 2017.
 She is most grateful for a career bookended by Peace Corps Service in Togo, West Africa, and the IVC.
 Kathy and her husband enjoy hiking, traveling and snowshoeing.
+Presently, she is the Chair of the Steering Committee.

 Nash Garabedian, Jr. is a spiritual director and retreat leader.
 He trained at the Center for Religious Development in Cambridge, Massachusetts.
 He has served as a maritime and racetrack chaplain and minister with churches in the United Church of Christ in Maine.
 Nash is a guest director at Eastern Point Retreat House in Gloucester, Massachusetts and is chaplain for the Portland Police Department, Portland, Maine.
 He serves as a spiritual director for the Ignatian Spiritual Exercises in Everyday Life.